yaxasu/calculator/README.md

 # calculator

-A simple calculator built sing html/css/js
+A simple calculator built using html/css/js